PaddlePaddle/XWorld/xrobot/API.md

 This is an in-depth version python tutorial.
 For a quick start, check out the basic tutorial at `xrobot/README.md`

 # Rendering
 ## Playground

 The playground is essential to the simulation environment and rendering engine.
 Here we define the width and height of the virtual camera, and also select the rendering quality and assign it to a dedicated GPU (if you have a multi-GPU system)

 Rendering Quality can be chosen between low and normal.
-Low quality does not have any of post-processing but is quite fast.
-However, normal quality uses SSAO to increase some small occlusion-like details and use FXAA to reduce some of the jagged edges.
+The low quality rendering is relatively fast and low memory usage, however, it only provides the most essential rendering functionalities.
+The normal quality rendering increase the contrast, reduces the jagged edges and enables the shadowfrom directional light but all these improvements will sacrifice the rendering speed.
 Exposure control is also available in normal rendering quality.
-To switch to low-quality mode, change the "HEADLESS" to "RENDER_QUALITY_LOW"
+To switch to low-quality mode, change the "RENDER_QUALITY_NORMAL" to "RENDER_QUALITY_LOW"

 |          Low Quality         |            Normal Quality          |
 |:----------------------------:|:----------------------------------:|
 | ![low quality](imgs/low.png) | ![normal quality](imgs/normal.png) |

 Headless context is used for rendering a scene without associating a window.
-The default rendering backend is EGL, and GLX Headless is also supported.
-To disable headless context, change the "HEADLESS" to "Debug_Visualization" for visualizing the scene with a flyover camera.
-(This only available when rendering is debugged mode)
+To disable headless context, change the "HEADLESS" to "VISUALIZATION".

 To create a playground, use `Playground(width, height, mode, quality, GPU)`